bedezign/docker-laravel/README.md

 <a name="setup"></a>
 ## Setting up

-_Note: If setup all configuration assuming an as close to linux setup as possible, meaning using `/etc`, but you can change the `docker-gen.conf` and the `.plist` file to change that.
-Also, it is assumed that nginx is `/sbin/nginx` _
+_Note:_ All configuration is done as close to linux as possible, meaning using `/etc`.
+You can edit the `docker-gen.conf` and the `.plist` file to change that.
+Also, it is assumed that `nginx` is `/sbin/nginx`

-[Homebrew](https://brew.sh/) can install both `nginx` and `docker-gen` for you.
+(Btw: [Homebrew](https://brew.sh/) can install both `nginx` and `docker-gen` for you)

 Copy the `docker-gen.conf`-file to `/etc`, `containers.tmpl` and `nginx-generator.php` go into `/etc/docker-gen.d/`.

 Next, we'll start `nginx`.
-Homebrew provides a service for `nginx` which makes this step really easy, but you'll have to trigger it via `sudo` as well: `sudo brew services start nginx`.
+Homebrew provides a service for `nginx` which makes this step really easy, but you'll have run it as root user: `sudo brew services start nginx`.
 If you're not planning on using ports < 1024 this isn't required, but for me it would defeat the purpose entirely.

-Since nginx runs as root, anything interacting with its configuration also requires root, meaning `docker-gen`.
+Since nginx now runs as root, anything interacting with its configuration also requires root, meaning `docker-gen`.
 For MacOS, the easiest way is to copy the added `com.bedezign.docker-gen.plist`-file into your `/Library/LaunchDaemons` directory and then use `sudo launchctl load -w /Library/LaunchDaemons/com.bedezign.docker-gen.plist` to activate it.

 (For `systemd`-based OSes, there's `docker-gen.service`, a unit you can use.)

 As for system setup, that is all.

-Since the compose setup possibly involves more of the rest of this repostory, it will be explained later on.
+Since the compose setup possibly involves more of the rest of this repository, it will be explained later on.

-If you weant to change the behavior, `nginx-generator.php` supports a number of parameters:
+If you want to change the behavior, `nginx-generator.php` supports a number of parameters:

 * `--nginx=target`: Specifies the nginx configuration path.
 Configured as `/etc/nginx/sites-enabled/docker.conf`.
 If not specified the result will be written to `STDOUT`.
 * `--file=/tmp/containers.json`: If you want to use an alternative container input file, or store it somewhere else.